 Even if the weather was good when I was there, I did find parts of the path challenging due to the slippery mud.
 I would recommend you to bring some food with you and enjoy an ad-hoc picnic in the company of lambs.

 7. Have tea and cakes at cute cafes in Glastonbury Town

 You can’t leave Glastonbury without having a home made cake and a cup of tea in one of the quirky cafes along side the High Street.
 Because the town is such a spiritual place, most of the cafes will have organic cakes and healthy lunch options.
 We chose to sit down and relax after the walk at Cafe Zero, where we almost took a nap upstairs, on their comfy couches.
 We had raspberry cake and a good old pot of English tea with milk.

-8. Walk around and enjoy the town
+8. Walk around and enjoy Glastonbury town

 We did not only stick to the centre of Glastonbury but explored the side streets also.
 We found beautiful houses with colorful gardens in front.
 We also found adorable crooked houses, where no wall was the same as the other, but which contribute to the atmosphere of the place.
 There is something unique to discover at every corner and here, houses seem to have their own personality.